averycrespi/yovec/docs/spec.md

 ## Imports

-The `import` statement imports an external value from YOLOL.
+The `import` statement imports a variable from YOLOL.
+Imported variables are called externals.

-An external value must be a valid number (i.e. Yovec literal).
+The value of an external must be a valid number (i.e. Yovec literal).
 Importing a string causes [undefined behaviour](#errors).
 Data fields cannot be imported.

 External identifiers must be valid [YOLOL identifiers](https://wiki.starbasegame.com/index.php/YOLOL#Variables).